osxmidi/LinVst-X/README.md

 ps -ef | grep lin-vst

-and then use the pid(s) to kill the lin-vst-server
+and then use the pid to kill the lin-vst-server

 kill -15 pid